Tim455/TUe-autologin/README.md

 3. Install the dependencies `npm install`
 4. Build the userscript with
 ```(cat header.js; npx browserify autologin.js) > out.js```
-5. Copy paste the out.js file into a extension like tampermonkey or violentmonkey.
-I have tested violentmonkey.
+5. Copy paste the out.js file into a extension like Tampermonkey or Violentmonkey.
+I have tested Violentmonkey.
 6. profit :)

 ## Demo
 ![A demo of the autologin script](/assets/demo.gif)